billg-splunk/javashop-otel/README.md

 Our next step here would be to send that trace to a developer by clicking download trace and they will have to debug the method.
+Since we will be the developer, no need to download the trace.
+Just remember that is normal workflow for alert responders.

 Before we do that please take note of the Tags available for the developer to leverage to find root cause.

-Note: Since they do not have full parameter information it can be a long process.
+We see standard out of the box Otel tags on the span, environmental information, but no indcations of data specific to something inside custom code ( which is where the problem always is. )

 # Now let's play the role of the developer